Spread Betting vs CFD Trading – Differences and Platform Reviews

 Profit Calculation | Profit or loss is equal to the difference between opening and closing price, multiplied by your investment amount. | Profit or loss is equal to the difference between opening and closing price, multiplied by your investment amount. |

-CFD Trading and spread betting are two types of derivative products that allow you to speculate on the price movement of an underlying asset.
-The underlying asset can be shares, ETFs, forex, commodities, indices, and more.
-With both types of derivatives, you never own the underlying asset.
+CFD Trading and spread betting are two types of derivative products that allow traders to speculate on the price movement of an underlying asset.
+The underlying asset can be shares, ETFs, forex, commodities, indices, and other financial market instruments.
+With both types of derivatives, traders never own the underlying asset.
+Trades are based on the price action, with custody of the underlying asset being held on each independent trading platform.

-When trading CFDs or spread betting, you can take a long position or a short position.
-That means that you can speculate that the price of an asset will rise (long position) or that it will fall (short position) and profit in either direction.
-Your profit or loss is simply calculated as the difference between the asset’s price when you close the trade minus the price when you opened the trade, multiplied by the amount of money you invested.
+When trading CFDs or spread betting, traders can take a long position or a short position.
+This enables traders to speculate on the price of an asset and if it will rise (long position) or if it will fall (short position), trading both directional outcomes of the market.
+The profit or loss is simply calculated as the difference between the asset’s price when traders close the trade minus the price when it was opened, multiplied by the amount of money invested.

-In addition, you can leverage your trades when using either CFDs or spread betting.
-Each asset will have a different maximum leverage that is set by your broker based on its financial risk.
-Depending on your broker, you may or may not be able to customise the amount of margin you use when trading CFDs or spread betting.
+In addition, it is possible to use leverage on trades when investing in CFDs or spread betting.
+Each asset class will have a different maximum leverage that is set by the broker based on its financial risk and jurisdictional regulations, which vary across countries.
+Trading platforms have differing margin requirements, depending on the broker, you may or may not be able to customise the amount of margin you use when trading CFDs or spread betting.

 Within those broad strokes, there are some nuanced differences between spread betting and CFD trading.